-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Whether respondents were responsible for an unjustified delay in complying with the requirements of the rule.
-The quality of the taping system that the firm installed.
-The degree of the firm's implementation of follow-up and supervisory procedures.
-In cases in which the failure to comply with tape recording requirements enabled problematic trading practices to occur, consider nature and extent of the underlying problematic conduct and the potential for resulting harm to the public or to a member firm.
+- 1. Whether respondents were responsible for an unjustified delay in complying with the requirements of the rule. - 2.
+The quality of the taping system that the firm installed. - 3.
+The degree of the firm's implementation of follow-up and supervisory procedures. - In cases in which the failure to comply with tape recording requirements enabled problematic trading practices to occur, consider nature and extent of the underlying problematic conduct and the potential for resulting harm to the public or to a member firm. - 4.
 In cases involving a failure to report to FINRA or the filing of an inaccurate, untimely or incomplete report, consider whether firm's misconduct concealed from FINRA or other regulatory authorities potential wrongdoing.

-Failure to Establish, Maintain or Enforce Tape Recording Procedures Fine of \$10,000 to \$110,000.
-Failure to Establish, Maintain or Enforce Tape Recording Procedures Consider suspending responsible individual in all principal capacities for 30 business days and limiting the activities of the affected branch office for up to 30 business days.
+Failure to Establish, Maintain or Enforce Tape Recording Procedures

+Failure to Establish, Maintain or Enforce Tape Recording Procedures

+Consider suspending responsible individual in all principal capacities for 30 business days and limiting the activities of the affected branch office for up to 30 business days.
 Also consider requiring the firm or affected branch office to comply with the tape recording and reporting requirements of NASD Rule 3010(b)(2) for an additional period equal to the time specified in Rule 3010(b)(2).

-In egregious cases, consider suspending the responsible individual for a longer period in all principal capacities, suspending the responsible individual, and limiting the activities of the branch office for a longer period or suspending the firm with respect to any or all activities or functions for a period of up to 30 business days.
-Also consider requiring the firm or affected branch office to comply with the tape recording and reporting requirements of NASD Rule 3010(b)(2) for an additional period equal to the time specified in Rule 3010(b)(2) for an additional period equal to the time specified in Rule 3010(b)(2).
+In egregious cases, consider suspending the responsible individual for a longer period in all principal capacities, suspending the responsible individual in all capacities or barring the responsible individual, and limiting the activities of the branch office for a longer period or suspending the firm with respect to any or all activities or functions for a period of up to 30 business days.
+Also consider requiring the firm or affected branch office to comply with the tape recording and reporting requirements of NASD Rule 3010(b)(2) for an additional period equal to the time specified in Rule 3010(b)(2).

 In cases involving a firm's steadfast refusal to implement, maintain or enforce tape recording procedures, consider barring the responsible individual and suspending the firm in all capacities for a longer period (of up to two years) or expelling the firm.

-Supervision-Failure to Comply With Taping Rule Requirements
+Supervision - Failure to Comply With Taping Rule Requirements